EIGHT WAYS I WOULD REDEEM CHASE ULTIMATE REWARDS® POINTS

 How to Book: Go to Emirates.com.
 Log in.
 Search for flights after clicking “View with Classic Rewards”.
 You’ll want to search the following routes: EWR-ATH or JFK-MXP, once you find award flights, you can log into your Chase account and transfer points to Emirates.
 Transfers are instant.
 Once you return to the Emirates site you should be able to book your flight.

-EUROPE FOR 34K POINTS ONE WAY: While this isn’t the lowest points option you’ll find, it will have the lowest fees compared to other travel partners.
+ASIA AND EUROPE FOR 34K POINTS ONE WAY: While this isn’t the lowest points option you’ll find; it will have the lowest fees compared to other travel partners.
 A flight from the U.S. to Europe should run around 34k points and under $10 to most cities on United and flights to Asia just a few points more.
 Flights in economy are super easy to find and book compared to flights on Business Class.

 How to Book: Go to United.com.
 Search for flights with miles.
 I always search for flights one way at a time versus roundtrip, then piece them together.
 Once you find award availability, you can transfer points from your Chase account to United.